 |

-The entire facility will initially
+The entire observatory will

-location (6 hours north of Dream).
+dark final location (6 hours north

 |